Draft Wizard FAQ

-Targets are a convenient way to highlight your favorite players.
+Tags are a convenient way to highlight players on your cheat sheet.
 Whether they’re your super secret sleepers, studs you just can’t live without or potential busts you want to avoid, we make it easy to keep track of these players.
 To tag someone, simply click the “Tag as” button next to the player’s name in the Cheat Sheet Creator.
 You'll have the option to tag a player as a Target (yellow highlight), Sleeper (green highlight) or someone to Avoid (red highlight).
 You can easily remove any tag you designate by clicking on it again.
 During your mock drafts and real drafts, your tagged players will be highlighted with the corresponding Target/Sleeper/Avoid colors on your cheat sheets.
 You can easily turn the highlighting on or off via the checkbox option at the top of your cheat sheet.

 How do I add and edit Notes?
 (PRO Feature)

 You can import player notes from our expert database through the drop down option in the Cheat Sheet Creator.
 You can write your own notes or edit the expert notes by clicking on “Edit Rankings” and then placing your curser into the note field that you want to add or edit.
 You’ll be able to view your player notes during simulations and drafts by hovering your curser over the player’s name in your cheat sheet or player’s photo in the player queue.

 The cheat sheet I imported contains players that are Keepers for other teams.
 Will this impact my draft?

 No, it will not.
 As long as you have your league’s keepers assigned (PRO Feature) within the Draft Wizard, the players will automatically appear as crossed off on your cheat sheet when using the Draft Simulator and Draft Assistant.